futianfan/reinforced-genetic-algorithm/blog/README.md

 This blog is written to introduce our recent NeurIPS 2022 paper [1]: Reinforced Genetic Algorithm for Structure-based Drug Design.

 The paper proposes a reinforcement learning-based genetic algorithm for structure-based drug design.
+This is the first successful attempt to use a neural model to guide the crossover and mutation operations in a genetic algorithm to suppress random-walk behavior and explore the chemical space intelligently.
 The following figure illustrate the difference between genetic algorithm and reinforced genetic algorithm.